India officer threatened for saving Muslim

 India police officer threatened for saving Muslim man from mob

-An Indian police officer hailed as a hero for protecting a Muslim man from being lynched by a mob has begun receiving death threats, police say.
+An Indian police officer hailed as a hero for protecting a Muslim man from being lynched by a mob has begun receiving death +threats, police say.

 Gagandeep Singh, an officer in the northern state of Uttarakhand, shot to fame after a video of him saving a Muslim man from a Hindu mob went viral on social media last week.